mesosphere-backup/dcos-metrics/DEMO.md

 ### Launching a test receiver

 This is just a shell script that runs `nc -ul 8125`.
-A minute or two after the job comes up, `metrics.marathon.mesos` will be resolved by the mesos-slaves, at which point `nc` will start printing anything it receives to stdout.
+A minute or two after the job comes up, `metrics.marathon.mesos` will be resolved by the mesos-agents, at which point `nc` will start printing anything it receives to stdout.

 In Marathon, create the following job in JSON Mode:
 ```json